thepanlab/Seq2MAG/README.md

 Some statistic tools, such as DEGseq2, they use the read counts (not the normalized RPKM) as the inputs here we add a method to get protein read counts directly from the scaffold read counts in the above.
-`We could just divide the scaffold read counts into each protein according to their CDS length`.
+`We divide the scaffold read counts into each protein according to their CDS length`.

 ## Functional Annotation of the predicted ORF